 A thigh lift, or thighplasty, is a surgical procedure that removes excess skin and fat to reshape the thighs.
 The result is tighter skin and more normal-looking contours of the lower body.
 If you have achieved your ideal weight through diet and exercise, but still have loose, disproportionate skin and tissues in the thigh area, a surgical thigh lift may be right for you.

-During your consultation, Dr. Ross will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your thigh lift goals.
-In some cases, Dr. Ross may recommend complementary body contouring procedures to address other issues or concerns that a thigh lift alone cannot correct.
+During your consultation, Dr. Ross or Dr. Holmes will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your thigh lift goals.
+In some cases, Dr. Ross or Dr. Holmes may recommend complementary body contouring procedures to address other issues or concerns that a thigh lift alone cannot correct.

-During thigh lift surgery, Dr. Ross will make the necessary incisions to tighten the underlying tissue, remove excess skin and fat, and redrape the skin for smoother, more proportionate thigh contours.
+During thigh lift surgery, Dr. Ross or Dr. Holmes will make the necessary incisions to tighten the underlying tissue, remove excess skin and fat, and redrape the skin for smoother, more proportionate thigh contours.
 Incisions are made in the groin area and may be extended around the hip.
-Although incisions can be extensive, Dr. Ross uses advanced techniques to place incisions strategically so they are hidden by most types of swimsuits and other clothing items.
+Although incisions can be extensive, Dr. Ross and Dr. Holmes use advanced techniques to place incisions strategically so they are hidden by most types of swimsuits and other clothing items.

 Thigh Lift Techniques